 The Cake Affair Story

 It has been a blast, a struggle, a challenge, a journey to run this business and have a family.
 Honestly balance is something I am not really sure exists but I am on the hunt for it and damn it I am committed to catching it!
 I suppose I thrive somewhat on the chaos.
 On the challenge.
 When someone asks me to create something that send me right out of my comfort zone and being able to mentor my staff and building their confidence when they think they can’t do something.
 “Oh ya?
 Just try”.
 Cake makes people happy.
 It is a conversation starter, it is a comforter, it is for celebrating and it is now more of an experience then just a “cake”.
 What I found I have really grown to adore is the event set up and the dessert tables.
 This is my passion.
 It lets me do all the things I love.
 I am usually given free reign (which satisfies the independent rebel in me), it lets me shop, it lets me see a vision to reality, it lets me decorate, use props, provide our delicious baked goods and ultimately it lets me see the customers faces beam.
-A side bonus is that usually my vision is a little bigger then my skill set so I get to recruit my amazing husband to build many of my props!
+Our customers are our favourite part of the day!

 Look how far we’ve come, all thanks to our customers and amazing staff.
 I look forward sharing our wonderful, tasty creations with you for many more years to come.